Now when He rose early on the first day of the week, He appeared first to Mary Magdalene — Mark 16:9

 It is also worth noting that women were the last at the cross and the first at the tomb.
 Mary had courage that many of the men did not have when Jesus was crucified.
 She stood by Him through it all.
 In fact, the Bible tells us that after He was crucified, Mary “observed where He was laid” (Mark 15:47).
 She watched as they took His crucified body from the cross and wrapped it and placed it in a tomb that belonged to Joseph of Arimathea.
-And while the guards were deciding to post a soldier by that tomb, she spent an entire night there all alone, before the guards were there . . . before the disciples were there.
+And Mary, along with the other women, was at the tomb very early on Sunday morning to demonstrate her love for Jesus by anointing His body with spices (see Mark 16:1–2).

 And her love was rewarded.
 God said, “And you will seek Me and find Me, when you search for Me with all your heart” (Jeremiah 29:13).
 God rewards the person who is diligent.
 And for those who will take time in their day to seek the Lord, for those who will take time to read His Word, for those who will take time to wait upon Him, He will reveal His truths to them.

-Copyright © 2012 by Harvest Ministries.
+Copyright © 2017 by Harvest Ministries.
 All rights reserved.
-Scripture taken from the New King James Version.
+Unless otherwise indicated, Scripture taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.

 Watch Greg Laurie's weekly television broadcast on LightSource.com.